Interview with Serial Entrepreneur Olin Hyde, Founder and CEO of LeadCrunch

 They’re going to need your service, but it’s not top of mind until you bring it up to them.
 You can be there very early in the sales process and use that contact information for account-based marketing, content marketing.

 There’s nothing wrong with using all of the other marketing technologies that are out there.
 In fact, we encourage you to do it.
+Some marketing programs are certainly worth investigating and the success of some have even made entrepreneurs out of people – just look at Ed Mylett net worth to see the popularity of such programs.

 As I said earlier, inbound leads are always going to be the best, because they’re actually looking for you.
 Our technology fills that gap in for people who are not looking for you, or where you can’t compete with other people who are better at inbound marketing.
 That’s where we really come in.